Ingredients

 Bourbon, a name acquired through French colonization, refers to the Bourbon Islands where Réunion, Madagascar, Mauritius, Comoro and Seychelles are located.

 Sometime in the late eighteenth century, a vanilla vine was smuggled from Mexico into the island of Réunion, a French colony located off the Eastern coast of Madagascar.
-Without the pollinator bees, growth and production were very difficult.
+Without the pollinator bees, growth and production were arduous.
+In 1841, Edmond Albius, an enslaved twelve-year-old born on Réuniondeveloped an efficient technique to pollinate vanilla by hand.

-In 1841, Edmond Albius, a twelve-year-old born into slavery on Réuniondeveloped an efficient technique to pollinate vanilla by hand.
 Today, Madagascar Bourbon Vanilla is hand pollinated using commercial methods.
 Vanilla ranks second to saffron as the most expensive spice in the world, due the labor intensive process of cultivation.

 The floral notes of vanilla bean balance the bitterness of cacao products.
 Vanilla and chocolate are an ancient pairing, blended by the Mayans and Aztecs in the beverage, Xocolatl, where the word "chocolate" originates.